fbpx

 Sometimes, pavers need to be replaced.
 Ideally, you will never have a ton of pavers to throw away.
 Good maintenance and proper installation will make sure your pavers last for years.
 But, when the need arises, how can we get rid of old pavers?

-Let’s discuss some options in this article and hopefully providing you with some creative ideas on how to use your old pavers differently.
+Let’s discuss some options in this article and hopefully provide you with some creative ideas on how to use your old pavers differently.

 Old pavers on the floor